The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

 Yes, they can, and many food brands rely on third-party support as part of their European expansion strategy.

-Some companies use a European importer as their legal representative.
+Companies often use a European importer as their legal representative.
 However, the growth of ‘distance selling’ via platforms like Amazon has resulted in a gap emerging, where international brands don’t necessarily need an importer or distributor to sell a product online.

 Distance selling is cheaper than funding a physical presence and simpler from an administration and taxation perspective.
 But, you still need to appoint a legal representative to undertake FBO responsibilities for your brand.